Blogalicious 2009 Was Great!

 The keynote speaker was Karen Walrond of Chookooloonks, and she was so interesting that she kept my itis at bay.
 That is no small feat.
 Her speech on “The Beauty of Different” was hilarious, heartfelt and humbling (alliteration makes me swoon).
 Anytime a speaker ends with “You guys don’t have any questions?
 That means I AM the shit!”, an angel gets its wings groomed.
 LOVED her!

-*Meeting up with fellow bloggers – This is the best part of any blogging conference.
+* Meeting up with fellow bloggers – This is the best part of any blogging conference.
 Getting to meet up with those you’ve connected with online is a great experience.
 When I ran into Brittany of Clumps of Mascara before the panel she spoke on, first thing she said to me was.
 “OK here’s a wall.
 Let me see your WALL SLIDE.”
 LOL.
 Then she went “Wow.
 Your cheekbones.
 Your profile is ridiculous.
 If you rocked some bronzer, they’d POP!”
 I giggled like a schoolgirl and blushed.
 LOVE HER!
-She’s the bestest thang since strawberry cream cheese.

 I got a chance to catch up with my conference buddies (we’ve went to at least 2 together): Adria, Ananda Leeke, Corynne of That Black Girl Site, Renee of Cutie Booty Cakes, Natalie (The Frugalista), Senam (TweetMeBlack), MomNoir (aka Sunkissed Mommy).
-These women are fabulous and I heart them.
+These women are fabulous.

 It took EVERYTHING in me not to get up and bust out into the bounce and rolling backwards.
 Lawdamercy.
 I kept staring at her grinning like a fool.
 Mignon was just shaking her head at me.
 I didn’t say nothing to her though.
 I was too busy being an ogling groupie.